-The sun shines most of the year (especially in the south), the beaches are gorgeous and plentiful, the castles are magical, the beer is cheap, the wine is world class (and cheap) and it is home to two cities that regularly it at the top of traveler’s wish lists -Lisbon and Porto.
+The sun shines most of the year (especially in the south), the beaches are gorgeous and plentiful, the castles are magical, the beer is cheap, the wine is world class and it is home to two cities that regularly it at the top of traveler’s wish lists -Lisbon and Porto.

-Yep, from the get-go Portugal is an appealing place to be.
+From the get-go Portugal is an appealing place to be.

 But that isn’t all you should know about Portugal.
 Portugal is the oldest country in Europe.
-It has a rich and vibrant culture and if you endeavour to find this you’ll be rewarded with a whole new love for the country.
+It has a rich, vibrant culture and if you endeavour to find this you’ll be rewarded with a whole new love for the country.
 Dive deeper still and you’ll find some of the kindest, most honest and welcoming people in the world.
 Family is important in Portugal, in fact it comes above everything else.
 This means families remain close and community spirit is alive and kicking across the country.
 Tradition still runs deep in many towns and villages and it is within these communities you will discover the real Portugal.

 So which region do you want to experience first?

 My home in Portugal for 4 years.
 The sunniest and hottest region boasts miles and miles of gorgeous beaches, a wild coastline, quaint tiny fishing villages and busting towns.
 Think Algarve is just a tourist hot-spot?
 Think again.
 Despite it’s ‘touristy’ reputation Algarve has a treasure chest of hidden gems to discover and it’s sun-soaked natural beauty is unique to the region.
 Take the back roads and you’ll be able to soak up the spirit of traditional Algarve.